Looking for essential oil painting supplies list?

 Guess what?
 My elbow went straight into Titanium White Oil Paint (which I only noticed 2-3 hours later) and till this day the black hoodie with a white elbow is my favorite winter clothing for painting 🙂

 Or you can always get an apron for cooking or art specifically (which I also have in black and I think they are pretty much the same thing) 🙂

 11. Mineral Spirits

 They are great for cleaning your brushes!
-Oil paint can’t be properly cleaned with just water, so using mineral spirits will help you keep your brushes for many more projects to come! 🙂
+Oil paint can’t be properly cleaned with just water, so using mineral spirits will help you keep your brushes for a long time! 🙂

 Here is an example of one:

-12. Jar for Cleaning
+12. A Jar for Cleaning Brushes

 13. Plastic Wrap

 Last but not least – what do you do with your paint when you have a lot left and you plan to continue painting tomorrow?

-Let me know if you have any questions in the comments down below, and please share if you found this helpful or interesting 🙂
+Let me know if you have any questions in the comments down below, and please share this article if you found it helpful or interesting 🙂

 Also, don’t forget to check out all of our other awesome stuff and subscribe to our newsletter 🙂